Jumanos: Enigma

 Scholars have suggested that a fourth group of people in Texas may have been Jumano.
 In 1541, Francisco Vásquez de Coronado encountered a group of people he called Teyas at the headwaters of the Brazos River.
-Scholars have since identified the Teyas as Apache, Wichita, or Jumano.
-Riley suggests that they were the nomadic relatives of the Pueblo villagers of Gran Quivira and the salines.
-Over the next two centuries, the people who became known as the Wichita were often referred to as Jumano in the historic record.
+Scholars have suggested that the Teyas were Apache, Wichita, or Jumano.
+American anthropologist Carroll Riley suggests that they were the nomadic relatives of the Pueblo villagers of Gran Quivira and the salines.
+Over the next two centuries, the people who became known as the Wichita were often referred to as Jumano in the historical record.
 Scholars agree that, at a minimum, the Jumanos comprised the nomadic bison-hunting people of the Pecos and Concho River valleys of Texas.
-Since as nomads and traders, they were often found far from their homeland, this may account for the Spanish having referred to a variety of Indians of different cultures and locations as Jumano.
+Since as nomads and traders, they were often found far from their homeland, this may account for the Spanish having referred to a variety of Indians of different cultures and locations as Jumano.In his book The Indian Southwest: 1580-1830: Ethnogenesis and Reinvention (1999), Gary Anderson proposes that the Jumano includes multiple ethnic groups from diverse regions of Texas.
+They combined and became a new people in a process of ethnogenesis, formed from refugees fleeing the effects of disease, Spanish missions, and Spanish slaving raids south of the Rio Grande.

 History

+16th century

-In the 16th century when the Spanish came to the Tompiro Pueblos of New Mexico, the Tompiro were trading extensively with the Jumano.
-Historical records indicate Franciscan missionaries, including Juan de Salas, were surprised to find Jumanos approaching them requesting baptism.
+In the 16th century when the Spanish came to the Tompiro Pueblos of New Mexico, the Tompiro traded extensively with the Jumano.
+Historical records indicate Franciscan missionaries, including Juan de Salas, were surprised when Jumanos approached them requesting baptism.
 The Jumanos stated that they received instruction from "a lady in blue", believed to be Sister Mary of Jesus of Ágreda.

 Scholars estimate that in 1580, the population of Native Americans, partially or wholly Jumano, living along the Rio Grande and the Pecos River was somewhere between 20,000 and 30,000.
 Other people may have been identified as part of the Jumano people, or at least closely associated with them, living further east in Texas at this time.
 Other groups closely associated with the Jumano and who at times have been identified as Jumano were the Julimes, Tobosos, and Conchos living progressively further south along the Conchos River from its intersection with the Rio Grande.